| Title: | Checking and Simplifying Validation Rule Sets |

 is_infeasible()

-Simplify a rule set by removing redundant rules
+Simplify a rule set by removing redundant rules, i.e. rules that are implied by other rules.

 x |